 DISNEY FANTASY ENTERTAINMENT

-Nightclubs & Lounges on the Disney Fantasy bring the night to life with music, dancing, and socializing.
+Nightclubs and lounges on the Disney Fantasy bring the night to life with music, dancing, and socializing.
 From swanky to sporty, low key to high energy, you’ll find a hangout you’ll love amid the ship’s “adults-only at night” entertainment area, Europa.

 - The Tube dance club is like stepping into the London transportation system.
-Floors are covered with route maps, the bar is inspired by Big Ben, and there’s even a photo op with one of four red English phone booths.
+Floors are covered with route maps, Big Ben inspires the bar, and a photo op with one of four red English phone booths.
 The illuminated dance floor features a Union Jack flag.
 The Tube offers two live shows for their guests.
 “Pop!” will test guests’ trivia knowledge about pop culture and “London Rocks!” brings English rock and roll to life with dancers, singers, and audience participation.
-Drinks served here include the 1863 (the year London’s Tube opened) with vanilla vodka and Imperial English Breakfast Tea.
+Drinks served here include 1863 (the year London’s Tube opened) with vanilla vodka and Imperial English Breakfast Tea.

 - Skyline has a chic penthouse feel and offers panoramic views of European skylines as they transform from day to night.
 From your seat, take in the views of St. Petersburg, Russia; Athens, Greece; Florence, Italy; Budapest, Hungary; Paris; London, and Barcelona.
-As the skyline changes, so does the music, the art and the menu!
+As the skyline changes, so do the music, the art, and the menu!
 Signature cocktails, inspired by the city of the day, are offered here.
-Because of its popularity on the Dream, Skyline on the Fantasy is one third bigger than its predecessor.
+Because of its popularity in the Dream, Skyline on the Fantasy is one-third bigger than its predecessor.

 Meridian Bar is located on Deck 12 located between Palo and Remy.
 Enjoy a pre or post-dinner cocktail in this adults-only bar.
 The decor is inspired by the golden age of sea travel.
 A sextant navigational tool is embedded on the floor, the booths are decorated with buckles like old luggage and the walls are covered with leather maps and passport stamps.